Are you homeless? If so, what happens next?

-- you have one or more dependent children - that is, children who are aged under 16 or under 19 and in full-time education or government training scheme
+- you have one or more dependent children - that is children who are aged under 16, or are under 19 and in full-time education or a government training scheme

 - you or your partner or any member of your household is pregnant